Best Satellite Internet for Gaming

 Ultimately, it’s true that satellite internet won’t be right for everyone.
 If you’re into fast-action, multiplayer online games like Fortnite or Valorant, it might not work out well because of the latency that’s simply part of satellite internet.
 There are plenty of other games it works with, though, like Elder Scrolls Online or even Battlefield V.

 The truth is, there’s an option out there for everyone, you just have to be willing to work through a few things to make it work.
-If you’re in a rural area, you can check out our internet recommendations for you.
+If you’re in a rural area, you can check out list of the best rural internet providers near you.